hephaestus-compiler-project/thalia-popl-eval/README.md

            Scala     7821.115789  5986.895969  4.0  2017.00  7989.5  12022.75  30115.0
 ```

-The script prints some statitics about the distribution.
+The script prints some statistics about the distribution.
 For example,
 by examining these statistics we can infer
 that each library produced 1,937 ill-typed Groovy programs, on average.
 Beyond these statistics,
-the script generates Figure 11 and stores in `figures/files-boxplot.pdf`
+the script generates Figure 11 and stores it in `figures/files-boxplot.pdf`
 in your host machine.

 ### Code coverage analysis

 Now we measure the impact of every library
-and synthesis mode on line code coverage:
+and synthesis mode testing the compilers
+using code coverage (i.e., line coverage):
 we reproduce Figure 10 and Table 4.
 To do so,
 we examine the